Bruce Springsteen: On Jersey, Masculinity And Wishing To Be His Stage Persona

 GROSS: Except you had a dream in a way that your father maybe didn't have a dream that he could articulate.

 SPRINGSTEEN: It certainly wasn't one he could articulate.
-It was just I've got to get out of here.
+It was just I got to get out of here.

 GROSS: Yeah.
 Yeah.
 Yeah.